rmoon6/android-image-resize/README.md

 ## How to run

-- Create two folders in the repository home directory:
+- Create a folder called `input` in the repository home directory:
-	- `input`
-	- `output`

 - In the `input` folder, place png files with size 3x
 - Run `python image_resize.py`